 Depending on their experience and subject matter, the situation was more challenging for some than others.
 Although it took some faculty members more time to find their comfort zones with remote teaching the transition, for some, was smoother.

 Larry Anderson, OFM – Siena College, Loudonville, New York

 This is an excerpt from Larry’s video reflection that is part of Siena’s series called “You Are Not Alone.”
 Larry – campus chaplain at Siena – recorded the video during Lent.

 This is an attempt to create something a little bit normal in a very abnormal situation.
-(Since it was Lent when he recorded the video, he spoke about the Cross.)
+(Editor’s note: Since it was Lent when he recorded the video, he spoke about the Cross.)
 There is something about the Cross [and] the last words that Jesus spoke [from the Cross] that people connect to.
 It is something that we can connect to now – the sense of abandonment and the sense of being alone.
 Jesus was on the Cross feeling very much alone, his inner circle abandoning him in his time of suffering.
 We can connect with Jesus at this time, but we are not alone or abandoned.
 For all those who feel alone, know that Christ is with you.
-Now is a good time to reach out to someone you may not have connected within a long time, and let them know you’re thinking about them.
+Now is a good time to reach out to someone you may not have connected with in a long time, and let them know you’re thinking about them.